lostb1t/replex/README.md

 This isnt a fully fledged proxy and doesnt aim to be.
 The default docker image `replex` includes nginx.
 If you already have a reverse proxy running and want to ax nginx you can route the following paths (and it subpaths) to this app and use the `replex-standalone` image.
-There is no real reason to ise the stabdalone version.
-And i advice against using the standalone versio tho, as there is no harm or real overhead in using the main and is already configured properly.

 - /hubs (excluding /hubs/search)
 - /replex

+There is no real reason to use the stabdalone version.
+And i advice against using the standalone versio tho, as there is no harm or real overhead in using the main and is already configured properly.